 Recently, I read an article about a young mother wondering if anything she accomplished in her day amounted to much of anything.
-Truthfully, we might all feel the same way from 1789513time to time.
+Truthfully, we might all feel the same way from time to time.
 The laundry lies unfolded on the floor, dishes pile in the sink, we forgot to make cookies for the bake sale, and we haven’t showered in days.
 We wonder,” where did that competent, witty, intelligent women go?”
 Some women stay home with their children, longing for the days of presentations and working lunches.
 Others spend their days at on the job trying to focus on the report that is due in an hour, when all they really want to know is how their son did on his big science project, or if their daughter made the soccer team.
 We ask ourselves, “How can I possibly be enough?”

 As women we grew up watching successful tv mothers like Carol Brady and June Cleaver perfectly content in their role as a stay at home mother.
 We admired Clair Huxtable’s ability to successfully manage a home, children, and career while still finding time for nights out with her husband.
 As we drop into bed exhausted from our efforts to be the perfect mom, wife, daughter, friend we might ask ourselves what am I doing wrong?
 We might even have thoughts of disappointment in motherhood.
 This isn’t what we expected when we dreamed of starting a family.